hallzhallz/hallzhallz.github.io/2020-04-25 Mikrotik hEX S/README.md

 ## Secure Mikrotik Router Hex S RB760iGS for Home Office Use
 _**Disclaimer:** These are personal notes for config and there are no guarantees of security after applying these config settings._

-This guide was produced from the links below and with some help from the [Mikrotik Forum](https://forum.mikrotik.com/viewtopic.php?f=13&t=159905).
+This is a guide for setting up the Mikrotik Hex S RB760iGS Router and was produced from the links below and with help from the [Mikrotik Forum](https://forum.mikrotik.com/viewtopic.php?f=13&t=159905).

 ## Home Office Network Design